santerijps/nomad/README.md

 - **Directory processing** — Recursively convert an entire folder of `.md` and `.html` files in one command
 - **HTML minification** — Optionally strip comments, collapse whitespace, and compress inline CSS/JS with `--minify`
 - **Cross-platform** — Prebuilt executables for Linux, macOS, and Windows (x64 & ARM64) — no runtime required
+- **Remote page capture** — Download any web page by URL and embed all its resources into a single portable file

 ## Installation